ypyp-pprn-mnmn/ff3_hack/docs/guidelines.md

 So the following one character variables represent these:
     `A, X, Y, P, S`.
 #### processor flags
-While `P` is available as a whole processor flags, it may be more convenient to define its individual flags separately, like:
+While `P` is available as a whole processor flags register, it may be more convenient to define its individual flags separately, like:
     `carry, zero, overflow` etc.
 #### other variables